Eugene6174/takeoff/OpenStack/cold_migrate.md

   * get guest xml
   * create domain and network
   * wait if power on
-* save instance vm_state according to its power state, shutdown if power was off, active if power on,  task_state to None
+* save instance vm_state according to its power state, **stopped if power was off, active if power on,  task_state to None**
 * notify about instance usage "compute.instance.revert.resize.end"
 * quota commit